LLLeapFrog/JS-Design-Pattern/Chapter1/object-prototypes.md

 console.log(girl.__proto__ === boy); // true
 ```

 The other way is using constructor functions with `new` statement. `new Person()` is actually the process of `Object.create(Person.prototype)` and additionally running constructor function.
+(There are actually some more operations here.)

 ```js
 const Polygon = function() {